Reporting errors

 Checking if a variable is a boolean expression

 The UTTE::CoreFuncs::getBooleanV function takes a string as an argument and returns a boolean with the value of the boolean string.
-Works with booleans represented as numbers and as words like true and false
+Works with booleans represented as numbers and as words like true and false.

 Additionally, a C version exists that takes a const char*, named UTTE_CoreFuncts_getBooleanV.